Optimal control of a kinetic model describing social interactions on a graph: Conclusions

-This work has been written within the activities of the GNFM group of INdAM.
-J.F. acknowledges the support of the Italian Ministry of University and Research (MUR) through the PRIN-2023 project (No. 2020JLWP23).
+\paragraph*{Acknowledgments} This work has been written within the activities of the GNFM group of INdAM.
+N.L. and J.F. acknowledge the support of GNFM through the Research Project Progetto GNFM 2023: ``Controllo ottimo di equazioni cinetiche su grafo'' CUP E53C22001930001.
+J.F. and N.L. acknowledge the support of the Italian Ministry of University and Research (MUR) through the PRIN-2020 project (No. 2020JLWP23) ``Integrated Mathematical Approaches to Socio-Epidemiological Dynamics''.
+N.L. acknowledges the support of the Italian Ministry of University and Research (MUR) through the grant PRIN2022-PNRR project (P2022Z7ZAJ) ``A Unitary Mathematical Framework for Modelling Muscular Dystrophies'' (CUP: E53D23018070001) funded by the European Union - Next Generation EU.

+\paragraph*{Declaration of Competing Interest} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.